• Home

 However, admission to these colleges is based on the marks scored in the entrance exams.
 CLAT and AILET are the most sought-after law entrance exams in the country.

-CLAT PG vs. AILET PG
+Differences Between CLAT PG and AILET PG 2025

 Both CLAT and AILET are national-level law entrance exams conducted to provide admission to top Law colleges in India.
 However, these exams differ in terms of competition, difficulty level, participating institutes, and more.

-The Common Law Admission Test (CLAT) PG is conducted by the Consortium of National Law Universities (NLUs) to provide admission to LLM programs at 22 NLUs.
+The Common Law Admission Test (CLAT) PG is conducted by the Consortium of National Law Universities (NLUs) to provide admission to LLM programs at 23 NLUs.

 On the other hand, AILET PG Exam is conducted by the National Law University, Delhi, to select students for the LLM program, and it is considered only for law admissions.

-Most of you might be still wondering which exam you can attempt after completing your degree in law to get admission into prominent PG law colleges in India.
+Most of you might still be wondering which exam you can attempt after completing your degree in law to get admission into prominent PG law colleges in India.

 To help clear all your doubts, we have come up with the similarities and differences between CLAT PG Exam and AILET PG Exam.